 - When should you use the Superflex Curriculum: Teachers, parents and therapists should only use Superflex after the core concepts introduced in the book You Are A Social Detective (a different product) are thoroughly taught to the student.

-The Superflex Comic BookThe package includes the colorfully illustrated 21-page storybook, Superflex Takes on Rock Brain and the Team of Unthinkables.
+The Superflex Curriculum package includes a colorfully illustrated 21-page storybook, Superflex Takes on Rock Brain and the Team of Unthinkables.
 This book tells the story of how Superflex came to be.
-The children will enter Superflex's town, Social Town, and learn about the cast of Unthinkables who are trying to overtake and rid the town of Superflex forever.
+The children enter Superflex's town, Social Town, and learn about the cast of sneaky Unthinkables who are trying to overtake and rid the town of Superflex forever.
 Superflex and his sidekick dog, Bark, go on their first mission to try to save the citizens of Social Town.
-Depicting behaviors as comic book characters helps to remove blocks to the student's awareness of the behaviors, while the superhero Superflex helps build the thinking required to regulate those behaviors.

-Why this Curriculum Has Been So SuccessfulChildren with HFA, Asperger's, ADHD and like challenges have difficulty regulating their own behaviors in the moment.
+Children with HFA, Asperger's, ADHD and other social emotional learning challenges have difficulty regulating their own behaviors in the moment.
 Superflex provides a fun forum in which they can explore their challenges and identify ways to modify their thoughts and related behaviors in different settings.
+Depicting behaviors as comic book characters helps students learn about their own behaviors in a non-threatening way, while the superhero Superflex helps build the thinking required to regulate those behaviors.
 Superflex empowers and motivates students to help themselves--reducing meltdowns and anxiety as the students discover and develop their own inner superhero.

-Superflex is ME and YOU, and YOU, too!Superflex was created to help students understand more about their own flexible and not-so-flexible thinking.
+Superflex was created to help students understand more about their own flexible and not-so-flexible thinking.
 We can all relate on some level to imagining what it would be like to be a superhero or how much fun it would be to have superpowers.
 In teaching the Superflex curriculum, we want students to learn that Superflex is unique to each individual and is active when we're thinking flexibly.
 There's not one gender or ethnicity for Superflex.
 My Superflex will look like me, yours like you, and a teacher's Superflex will look like the teacher!
 In our books and materials, we visually portray Aiden's Superflex, so he's male.
 But Superflex can be tall, short, light-skinned, dark-skinned, male, or female.